alexpreynolds/sample/README.md

 While we use a BED file here as an example input file, `reservoir-sample` can be used to sample from any text file delimited by newline characters (BED, SAM, VCF, etc.).

 By leaving out the `--shuffle` option, the output sample preserves the input order.
-For example, when sampling from an input BED file that has been sorted by `sort-bed`, which applies a lexicographical sort on chromosome names and a numerical sort on start and stop coordinates, the sample will also have the same ordering applied, with a relatively small *O(klogk)* penalty for a sample of size *k*:
+For example, when sampling from an input BED file that has been sorted by BEDOPS `sort-bed`, which applies a lexicographical sort on chromosome names and a numerical sort on start and stop coordinates, the sample will also have the same ordering applied, with a relatively small *O(klogk)* penalty for a sample of size *k*:

 ```
 $ /usr/bin/time -p sh -c '../bin/reservoir-sample --sample-size=3 ~/fBrain.chr1.bed'